• Chef Services

 easy gluten-free cinnamon rolls in casserole dish this recipe

-Cinnamon rolls are yeast-leavened dough.
-Rolled out, coated in butter, and heavily dusted with cinnamon and sugar.
 The dough is cut into 1-inch slices and baked until golden brown.
 A cream cheese frosting is a popular way to finish off these tender morning danishes!

-In the spirit of everything gluten-free, why not cinnamon rolls.
-A traditional cinnamon roll recipe, but we swap out the flour for a gluten-free option.
 We use butter and eggs to make an enriched dough.
 Making the dough rich, tender, and soft.
 Typically in baking, the more fat you add, the softer the texture will be.

 The combination of apple cider vinegar and baking soda will give the cinnamon rolls a bit of a lift.
 If you don't have cider vinegar on hand, lemon juice will do the job.

 You can make my gluten-free flour blend or try Bob's Red Mill variety.
+Looking for more gluten-free suggestions?
+Check out the Gluten-Free Pumpkin Spice Pancakes.

 Jump to: